 Why it’s not effective: Roaches are omnivores and will seek out all types of food.
 Simply repelling them from a certain area does not get rid of them.
 You might just drive them to other areas of the house, like your bedroom.

 DIY method: Saturate a cloth with stale beer and leave it out as roach bait.
 Roaches will be attracted to the smell, feed on the beer and become immobile, preventing them from returning to their hiding spots before you wake in the morning.

-Why it’s not effective: Feeding roaches is no way to solve a roach infestation problem, unless it’s with poisoned traps.
+Why it’s not effective: Feeding roaches food and drink is no way to solve a roach infestation problem.
 Plus, waking up to stomp on drunk roaches sounds like a bad sitcom.
 In real life, it just doesn’t work that way.